Microsoft signs huge SAP cloud deal

-Moving data to the cloud can be more difficult for some businesses which is why SAP and Microsoft have struck a three-year partnership to help organizations do just that.
+Moving data to the cloud may be about to get a lot easier after SAP and Microsoft have struck a new three-year partnership.

-The deal was disclosed in SAP's recent third quarter financial update and the firm said that its partnership with Microsoft contributed 18 percentage points to a 39 percent year-over-year growth for its cloud bookings.
+The deal, disclosed in SAP's recent third quarter financial update, will see Microsoft contributing 18 percentage points to a 39 percent year-over-year growth for its cloud bookings.

 The partnership aims to solve one of SAP customers most common pain points, that it is challenging to move from SAP's on-premise model to remote servers.